Hikes or snowshoe outings: an invitation to escape on the ski area

 - Monêtier area - Crête des Lauzières

-A brochure of the snowshoeing routes is available at the Sales Information Point, at the Tourist Office and at the Serre Chevalier Tourism Office: don't hesitate to ask for it.
-You can also download it by clicking here.
+A leaflet with the snowshoe itineraries is available at the Sales and Information offices, at the Tourist Office and at the mountain guides office; feel free to ask for it.

 A few recommendations

-- Do not set out if there is a risk of heavy snow
+- Do not go in case of heavy snow fall

-- If you are going alone, tell someone where you are going and make sure your cell phone is fully charged
+- If you go alone, inform someone of your itinerary and make sure your mobile phone is fully charged

-In winter the animals need to conserve all their energy, anything that scares them could end up being fatal to them.
-Please stay on marked routes to limit any disturbance to their habitat.
+- In winter, the animals are vulnerable and need to keep all their energy to survive.
+Anything that scares them can end up being fatal to them.
+Stay on the marked routes, so that you limit the disturbances.